When it comes to rivalries that defined a generation, Chelsea and Liverpool were the standard bearers in the noughties.

 This is a fixture that has been dripping in unabated narrative ever since, with so many moments marking it out as one of the great rivalries; from Jose Mourinho winning his first trophy in England in the League Cup final against Liverpool and Chelsea losing their monster 86 game unbeaten home run, to Fernando Torres dramatically swapping sides for a record transfer fee and many more.

-Although the rivalry has not been as intense in recent years, this is a fixture neither side are keen to lose and both will be going full throttle to win tonight.
+Although the rivalry has not been as intense in recent years, this is a fixture neither side are keen to lose and both will be going full throttle to win this evening.

 The seven greatest moments in the Chelsea-Liverpool rivalry:

 Jesper Gronkjaer arguably changed the Premier League forever.
 He probably didn’t realise that when he scored the winning goal against Liverpool on the last day of the 2002/03 season, but the landscape might look mighty different had he not.

 Both sides went into that meeting with identical records – 18 wins, 10 draws, 9 defeats – meaning the winner would qualify for next season’s Champions League.
 The Blues came out on top that day, 2-1, finishing ahead of the then four-time European champions in fourth place.